raeudigerRaeffi/turbular/docs/API.md

 POST /get_schema
 ```

 Retrieves the schema of a connected database.
-Can return both native and normalized schemas.
+Can return both native and normalized schemas with enforced naming conventions.
+If you normalize a schema make sure to unnormalize
+the resulting SQL query from an LLM when executing it.

 **Request Body:**
 ```json